-For the financially savvy traveller, staying at one of Lisbon’s less expensive accommodation options means more euros for sampling the local cuisine (such as pastéis de nata), buying traditional souvenirs and visiting museums.
+For financially savvy travellers, staying at one of Lisbon’s affordable accommodation options means more euros for sampling pastéis de nata (egg custard tart), browsing Feira da Ladra market and visiting Belém Tower.
 Here are the best cheap hotels in Lisbon.

-With so many beautiful monuments to see and beaches to visit, it would be a shame to arrive in Lisbon to find you’ve spent most of your budget on accommodation.
-The good news is, when looking for an affordable place to stay in the Portuguese capital, you don’t have to compromise on quality.
-There are hotels with historic charm, modern facilities and even breathtaking city views, all at a low cost.
-Culture Trip has rounded up the best cheap hotels below.
+With so many beautiful monuments to see and beaches to visit, it would be a shame to arrive in Lisbon to find you’ve spent most of your budget on your accommodation.
+The good news is, when looking for an affordable place to stay in Portugal‘s capital, you don’t have to compromise on quality.
+There are hotels with historic charm, modern facilities and even jaw-dropping city views, all at a low cost.

 GS Chiado Boutique Studios & Suites is among the few cheaper hotels in Lisbon located in the city centre.
 Set near Chiado and Rossio, this is a great option for travellers who want to stay close to Lisbon’s main attractions, including the Santa Justa Lift, Arco da Rua Augusta and Terreiro do Paço.
-There are four studios and four suites available, and most of them feature a private balcony looking out to Castelo de São Jorge.
+There is a mixture of studios and suites available, and most of them feature a private balcony looking out to Castelo de São Jorge.
 The decor has a rustic feel, with wooden floors and exposed beams.
-Some properties also include a kitchenette with a stove and microwave.
+Some rooms also include a kitchenette with a stove and microwave.

 You’ll find this quiet bed and breakfast close to the party district of Bairro Alto, making it a welcome respite from all the revelry.
-What used to be the home of monks and nuns is now a stunning guest house in the centre of Lisbon, set in a hidden courtyard betwixt cobblestone streets.
+What used to be the home of monks and nuns is now a spectacular guesthouse in the centre of Lisbon, set in a hidden courtyard between cobblestone streets.
 Traditional Portuguese washing tanks stand next to each door, repurposed with bright colours and filled with plants.
-The breakfast area is also a distinctive feature, with its tile-covered floors and small souvenir shop in the corner selling handmade products.
+The breakfast area is also a distinctive feature, with its tile-covered floors and small souvenir shop in the corner selling hand-made products.

 A prime location between Estrela and Príncipe Real helps place Lisbon São Bento Hotel among the best budget-friendly hotels in Lisbon.
-This three-star property offers 52 rooms, with decor inspired by Lisbon’s water system – there is a beautiful 18th-century water reservoir only a few minutes away, after all.
+This three-star property offers 52 rooms, with decor inspired by Lisbon’s water system – there is a beautiful 18th-century reservoir only a few minutes away, after all.
 While every room is modern and comfortable, the junior suite has one bonus – a private terrace with a view over Lisbon and the Tagus River.
-Guests can also take advantage of the delicious buffet breakfast, which can include gluten-free products on request.
+Take advantage of the delicious buffet breakfast, which can include gluten-free products on request.

 Lutécia Smart Design is an affordable four-star boutique hotel located in Areeiro.
 It has eight floors, each with a different theme, from the minimal White Space to the gold and black tones of Disco.
 The hotel also features a fitness centre, a bar and a restaurant that specialises in Portuguese and Indian cuisine.
 Nearby is Roma-Areeiro train station, which connects directly to the lively Sintra neighbourhood, and several parks, including the Gulbenkian Garden and Museum.

-The VIP Executive Art’s is an elegant four-star hotel located in Oriente.
+The VIP Executive Art’s is an elegant four-star hotel located near Oriente station.
 It’s an affordable option for anyone who wants to stay near Lisbon’s airport, which is only one metro stop away.
-The hotel has 300 rooms, all soundproofed, so you can enjoy a quiet holiday.
+The hotel has 300 rooms, all soundproofed, so you can enjoy a quiet night’s sleep.
 There’s also a bar and a restaurant serving a mix of Portuguese and international cuisine.
-Near the hotel, guests can enjoy the promenade along the river and a few pleasant green spaces.
+Near the hotel, you can enjoy the promenade along the river and a few pleasant green spaces.